epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-01-openbox-config.markdown

 *	Config: menu.xml (static and sub menus, dynamic, obmenu-generator)

+*	Tint2: Taskbar, Background, Panel Items

+We have already discuss about theme last months.

 #### Window Manager Features

 As most of any other Window Manager, Openbox has these features: